yuanzwang5/sentiment_score_pipeline/README.md

-# Sentiment Score Pipeline for AIFT
+# Sentiment Score Pipeline

-### Combine bond and Chinese Financial News to calculate sentiment scores;
+Combine bond and Chinese Financial News to calculate sentiment scores;

-### Use data from MySQL in AIFT and monthly update results automatically;
+Use data from MySQL in AIFT and monthly update results automatically;